apache/hawq/pxf/pxf-jdbc/README.md

-# Accessing Jdbc Table Data
+# Accessing external data sources via JDBC

-The PXF JDBC plug-in reads data stored in Traditional relational database,ie : mysql,ORACLE,postgresql.
+The PXF JDBC plugin reads data from and writes data into databases that support JDBC and whose driver is present on PXF segment.

 PXF-JDBC plug-in is the client of the database, the host running the database engine does not need to deploy PXF.